 Order Form means our standard order form or customer agreement in which details of the Booking or the Subscription, as the case may be, are set out.

-Programmes means our legal training and updating programmes including DVDs, CDs, electronic publications, webinars, Conferences and In House Training.
+Programmes means our legal training and updating programmes including electronic publications, distance learning, webinars, DVDs, CDs, Conferences and In House Training.

 Subscription means an arrangement under which we agree to provide such number of hours’ worth of training via such selection of Programmes as is in each case specified in the Order Form.